-Even the highest quality coffee beans will produce low-quality coffee when brewed in a reduced-quality automatic coffeemaker.
+Even good quality coffee beans will produce low-quality coffee when brewed in a reduced-quality automatic coffeemaker.

 It’s crucial to start with the highest quality coffee beans.
 Espresso machines of the best quality and proper techniques can only do so much.